practicalli/spacemacs/install-spacemacs/smartparens.md

 # Smartparens

 Clojure and other lisp languages are defined as data structures, so expressions always start with parentheses, `( )`.
-If there is an imbalance pairing of open and closing parentheses, then the code fails to work and causes an error.
+If there is an imbalanced pairing of open and closing parentheses, then the code fails to work and causes an error.

-To , [smartparens](https://github.com/Fuco1/smartparens/wiki#getting-started) in strict mode ensures balanced parentheses by adding a closing parentheses when you type an open parentheses.
+[smartparens](https://github.com/Fuco1/smartparens/wiki#getting-started) in strict mode ensures balanced parentheses by adding a closing parentheses when you type an open parentheses.
 This works for `()`, `[]`, `{}` and `""`.

 ## Configure Smartparens